-DISCLAIMER: Every effort has been made to ensure the information below is accurate and timely.
+DISCLAIMER: Dates in parentheses indicate the GE area applicability effective date.
+Every effort has been made to ensure the information below is accurate and timely.

 However, this information is unofficial and should be checked against the official information found on the ASSIST website at www.assist.org.

-This CSU GE Plan totals approximately 39 CSU transferable semester units.
+This CSU GE Plan totals 39 CSU transferable semester units.
 A minimum of 60 CSU transferable semester units is required for transfer.
 You will need to complete additional coursework in your major and maybe some elective courses.
-Please consult ASSIST for applicable major coursework and see a counselor to develop an Educational Plan.
+Please consult ASSIST for applicable major coursework and see a counselor to develop an Education Plan.